<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1445766125727251&amp;ev=PageView&amp;noscript=1">

 The most prominent negative aspect of using creatine HCL is its price.
 This type of creatine generally costs more than three times the amount of creatine monohydrate.

-Additionally, creatine HCL can sometimes have a negative effect if you take it with other substances.
-Most notably, this includes substances that contain caffeine.
-As you might guess, not being able to take creatine with a caffeinated pre-workout supplement could cause you to feel more fatigued and less focused during your workouts
+As you might guess, not being able to take creatine with a caffeinated pre-workout supplement could cause you to feel more fatigued and less focused during your workouts.

 Other possible negative side effects of creatine HCL may include: